- Catering to Multichannel Shoppers

 Reviews are also a valuable addition to product pages; they often use conversational language, and 40% of customers say that reviews influence their buying behavior.8 When reviews also appear on a third-party site (like Google or Yelp), be sure to maintain your profile there, because it may drive traffic to your site.

 While PPC and social ads don't bring organic traffic in the classic sense, they are still powerful ways of getting found and they, too, benefit from the inbound marketing approach.
 Aim for persona-driven ads that link to valuable, engaging landing pages with content people will enjoy.
-Also, remember that retargeting ads is particularly powerful at the holidays, as people get more rushed and desperate to check friends and family off their shopping lists.
+Also, remember that retargeting ads are particularly powerful around holidays, as people who procrastinated or simply forgot a gift get desperate to check it off their lists.

 Finally, sometimes "getting found" comes down to "staying found," especially as you fight for repeat business from customers who are faced with many other options.
-During the holiday season, you can't take your customer base for granted.
+You can't take your customer base for granted.
 On the plus side, your brand advocates are an invaluable asset—encourage them to review and share!

 Getting Found: Action Items